Is "My Favorite New Movie" My Favorite Movie? Probing the Understanding of Recursive Noun Phrases: Introduction

-(a) \textbf{Is the knowledge of how to interpret recursive NPs present in LMs?} We propose the Recursive Noun Phrase Challenge (RNPC), a challenge set containing three classification tasks: Single-Premise Textual Entailment (SPTE), Multi-Premise Textual Entailment (MPTE), and Event Plausibility Comparison (EPC).
+(a) \textbf{Is the knowledge of how to interpret recursive NPs present in LMs (\cref{section:Qa})?} We propose the Recursive Noun Phrase Challenge (RNPC), a challenge set containing three classification tasks: Single-Premise Textual Entailment, Multi-Premise Textual Entailment, and Event Plausibility Comparison (\cref{sec:formulation}).
 Table~\ref{table:task_examples} provides examples for each task.
-Results show that state-of-the-art (SOTA) LMs fine-tuned on standard benchmarks (e.g., MNLI \cite{williams2018broad}) of the same format all struggle on our dataset, suggesting that the target knowledge is not readily available.
+Results show that state-of-the-art (SOTA) LMs finetuned on standard benchmarks of the same format (e.g., MNLI \cite{williams2018broad}) all struggle on our dataset, suggesting that the target knowledge is not readily available.

-(b) \textbf{Is such knowledge learnable with appropriate data?} We adopt the challenge set analysis technique proposed by \citet{liu-etal-2019-inoculation}, which exposes models to a small amount of data and assesses how well they can adapt.
-All models now achieve a noticeable performance improvement with as few as 200 examples, indicating that the target knowledge is learnable.
+(b) \textbf{Is such knowledge learnable with appropriate data (\cref{section:Qb})?} We adopt the challenge set analysis technique proposed by \citet{liu-etal-2019-inoculation}, which exposes models to a small amount of data and assesses how well they can adapt.
+All models achieve a noticeable performance improvement with as few as 200 examples, indicating that the target knowledge is potentially learnable.

-(c) \textbf{What can models learn from recursive NPs?} We probe the fine-tuned models for two well-studied linguistic features in previous literature, modifier semantic category and modifier scope.
-We show that both features can be learned from RNPC, with techniques such as edge probing \cite{tenney2018what} and attention visualization \cite{vig-2019-multiscale}.
+(c) \textbf{What can models learn from recursive NPs (\cref{section:Qc})?} We probe the finetuned models for two well-studied linguistic features in previous work, modifier semantic category and modifier scope.
+We show that both features can be learned from RNPC, with techniques including edge probing \cite{tenney2018what} and attention visualization \cite{vig-2019-multiscale}.

-(d) \textbf{How can such knowledge benefit downstream tasks?} We directly evaluate models fine-tuned on our tasks on an extrinsic Harm Detection task, achieving strong performance under the zero-shot setting.
-This shows that the understanding of recursive NPs is useful for downstream language understanding tasks.
+(d) \textbf{Is such knowledge useful for downstream tasks (\cref{section:Qd})?} When evaluated on an extrinsic Harm Detection task, models finetuned on RNPC achieve strong zero-shot performance.
+This shows that the understanding of recursive NPs can benefit downstream language understanding tasks.

 In summary, our work identifies an interesting linguistic phenomenon that is common sense to humans but challenging for models.
 It contributes to the characterization of LMs' limitations and capabilities in language understanding.